-What is the Gateway Promise Program?
+What is the Gateway Promise program?

 The Gateway Promise is targeted to high school seniors in the Gateway district who graduate on time and meet academic and family income level requirements.
-It is a multi-year commitment by the college to ensure that all tuition and fee costs are covered for eligible participants for three years (6 semesters.)
-This comprehensive program places unique requirements on students to be enrolled, and graduate from, their chosen program.
+It is a multi-year commitment by the college to ensure that all tuition and fee costs are covered for eligible participants for three years (six semesters.)
+This comprehensive program places unique requirements on students to be enrolled in, and graduate from, their chosen program.
 Students considering participation in Promise must apply for admission to Gateway by June 1 of their senior year.

 Does the Gateway Promise cover the cost of books or living expenses?